thomasabishop/systems-obscure/src/posts/self-hosting-1-initial-setup.md

 sudo apt install ufw
 ```

-This is a wrapper for the venerable `iptables` that makes the process simpler.
+This is a wrapper for the venerable `iptables` that simplifies the process.

 I applied the same basic rules as earlier: